-$\ensuremath{\mathbb{C}}$ Copyright 2022 HP Development Company, L.P.
+© Copyright 2022 HP Development Company, L.P.

 Chrome, Chrome OS, Chromebook, Google, and Google Drive are trademarks of Google LLC.
-The microSD logo and microSD are trademarks of SD-3C LLC.
 Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or countries.
-USB Type-C[®] and USB-C[®] are registered trademarks of USB Implementers Forum.
+USB Type-C® and USB-C® are registered trademarks of USB Implementers Forum.